Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Inserts a rule into a firewall policy.
 */
 await gapi.client.compute.networkFirewallPolicies.addRule({ firewallPolicy: "firewallPolicy", project: "project",  });

 /*
+Retrieves an aggregated list of network firewall policies, listing network firewall policies from all applicable scopes (global and regional) and grouping the results per scope.
+To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
+*/
+await gapi.client.compute.networkFirewallPolicies.aggregatedList({ project: "project",  });

+/*
 Copies rules to the specified firewall policy.